bkbooth/sydcss-talk-animations/TALK.md

 _(SLIDE 6b)_

 If you're using SASS or something similar, you can simplify it with something like this.
 I've set the overall animation duration in a variable, then loop over each of the dots with a `for` loop and calculate the offset for each dot.

-_(SLIDE 6c)_

-We can also introduce the concept of multiple animations.
-If we make 'fade' and 'pulse' separate primitive `keyframes` at-rules then we can move the actual timing logic of the animation to the `animation` properties.

 ## Animation 4 - bouncing dots